mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 ##############

 - :ref:`MatchSpectra <algm-MatchSpectra>` is an algorithm that calculates factors to match all spectra to a reference spectrum.
+- :ref:`MaskBinsIf <algm-MaskBinsIf>` is an algorithm to mask bins according to criteria specified as a muparser expression.

 Improvements
 ############